DonutDaEarth/yolo_limitations_project_sgu/PRESENTATION_SCRIPT.md

 Start-Process results\comparisons\comparison_0005.png
 ```

-**Example Image 2: Dense Scene (Crowded Street)**
+**Example Image 2: Kitchen Scene**

-> "This is a crowded street scene with multiple people at varying distances.
-On the left, YOLO detected 4 people—the large, prominent ones in the foreground, shown in green.
-Count the red boxes: those are people YOLO missed, mostly in the background where they appear smaller."
+> "This is a kitchen scene with multiple appliances: 2 refrigerators, a stove, an oven, and a sink.
+On the left, YOLO detected 2-3 large appliances—the main refrigerator and oven shown in green boxes.
+Notice what's missing."

-> "On the right, Faster R-CNN detected 9 people—blue boxes—including several background figures.
-The ground truth was 11 people total.
-YOLO's miss rate: 64% of people."
+> "On the right, Faster R-CNN detected 4-5 appliances with blue boxes, including the second smaller refrigerator and additional kitchen equipment.
+YOLO's grid-based approach struggles when multiple appliances are present, especially smaller or more distant ones."

-> "This demonstrates both the small object limitation AND the dense scene limitation we discussed earlier.
-Multiple small people in the background overwhelm YOLO's grid-based detection."
+> "This demonstrates both the small object limitation AND the dense scene challenge—multiple kitchen items in close proximity overwhelm YOLO's detection capacity."

 **[Open third comparison]**